-Thus, TSU has undergone significant change over its brief 62-year history.
+Thus, TSU has undergone significant change over its brief 59-year history.
 Nevertheless, it has remained a special attraction for African Americans.
 The institution now distinguishes itself as one of the leading producers of African American scholars that obtain collegiate, professional, and graduate degrees in the state as well as in the nation.
-It presently offers 74 baccalaureate program concentrations, 54 master's program concentrations, the Doctor of Education degree in three programs, the Doctor of Philosophy in four programs, and two graduate professional degrees (the Doctor of Pharmacy and the Doctor of Jurisprudence).
+Since its inception TSU has awarded over 42,749 degrees.
+It presently offers 78 baccalaureate degree programs, 35 master's degree programs, the Doctor of Education degree in three programs, the Doctor of Philosophy in Environmental Toxicology, the Doctor of Urban Planning and Environmental Policy, and two graduate professional degrees (the Doctor of Pharmacy and the Doctor of Jurisprudence).

 TSU is housed on a single campus in Houston's central city.
-Among the campus buildings are separate facilities for two professional schools; a music recital hall, acclaimed for its acoustics; a performance theater; the University Art Museum; a health and physical education complex containing a 7,200-seat arena; a student center, recreation center; and dormitories.
-The University's Robert J. Terry Library has a collection of 764,767 volumes which includes microfilm.
+It has over 40 buildings and occupies over 114.63 acres.
+Among the buildings are separate facilities for two professional schools; a music recital hall, acclaimed for its acoustics; a performance theater; the University Art Museum; a health and physical education complex containing a 7,200-seat arena; a student center; and dormitories.
+The University's Robert J. Terry Library has a collection of over 802,107 holdings.
 Additionally, the University owns a 25,000-watt FM radio station that serves as a teaching and learning laboratory and as an educational link to the community at large.
+The total assets of TSU exceed \$250 million.

-Texas Southern University Historical Highlights 1947 Texas Southern University became the first publicly supported University in Houston.
+Texas Southern University Historical Highlights Texas Southern University became the first publicly supported University in Houston.
 The University was originally founded as Texas State University for Negroes.
 1948 Dr. R. O'Hara Lanier, U.S. Minister to Liberia, was appointed as the first president of Texas Southern University.
-1950 Texas Southern University awarded its first Law degree from the School of Law.
+1950 Texas Southern University awarded its first Doctor of Jurisprudence degree from the School of Law.
 1951 By legislative enactment, Texas State University for Negroes was renamed Texas Southern University.
 1955 Dr. Samuel M. Nabrit was appointed the second president of Texas Southern University.
 Texas Southern University obtained accreditation from the Southern Association of Colleges and Secondary Schools, the Texas Education Agency, and the American Association of Colleges for Teacher Education.
 The School of Law was approved by the State Board of Law Examiners and by the American Bar Association.
 The School of Pharmacy was accredited by the American Council on Pharmaceutical Education.
 1966 Dr. Joseph A. Pierce was appointed acting president.
 Dr. Pierce later became the third president of Texas Southern University.
+Student protest during the turbulent 1960s led to a violent confrontation with Houston police on the Texas Southern University campus.
+One policeman was killed, and many students were arrested.
+The incident lead many to call for the immediate closing of Texas Southern University because of the "inability of the University's administration to control the behavior of its students."